-If the opponent does not refute the opinion expressed by the formalities officer on the existence of deficiencies which may no longer be corrected or has failed to remedy in good time deficiencies which may be corrected (Rule 77(2)) and which were communicated to him pursuant to D-IV, 1.3.2, the formalities officer will reject the notice of opposition as inadmissible, except in the case mentioned in D-IV, 188.8.131.52(v) (for which the Opposition Division is competent to decide, see the Decision of the President of the EPO concerning the entrustment to non-examining staff of certain duties normally the responsibility of the examining or opposition divisions, dated 12 July 2007, Special edition No. 3, OJ EPO 2007, F.2).
-As regards the form of the decision, see E-IX, 4 and E-IX, 5.
+If the opponent does opponents do not refute the opinion expressed by the formalities officer on the existence of deficiencies which may no longer be corrected or have failed to remedy in good time deficiencies which may be corrected (Rule 77(2)) and which were communicated to them pursuant to D‑IV, 1.3.2, the formalities officer will reject the notice of opposition as inadmissible, except in the case mentioned in D‑IV, 22.214.171.124(v) (for which the opposition division is competent to decide, see the Decisions of the President of the EPO dated 12 December 2013 and 23 November 2015 concerning the entrustment to non-examining staff of certain duties incumbent on the examining or opposition divisions, OJ EPO 2014, A6, and OJ EPO 2015, A104).
+As regards the form of the decision, see E‑X, 2.3 and E‑X, 2.6.

-The decision declaring the opposition inadmissible under Rule 77(1) or Rule 77(2) can be taken without the participation of the proprietor of the patent in accordance with Rule 77(3).
+The decision declaring the opposition inadmissible under Rule 77(1) or Rule 77(2) can be taken without the participation of the patent proprietor in accordance with Rule 77(3).
 However, for reasons of procedural economy, the substantive examination is in fact initiated if at least one further admissible opposition is pending.
-The proprietor of the patent may also comment on the admissibility of the former opposition in the course of that examination.
+The patent proprietor may also comment on the admissibility of the former opposition in the course of that examination.

 When the decision declaring the opposition inadmissible has become final the opponent concerned is no longer a party to the proceedings.